Command line interface¶

 of the following formats:

+The simplest format.
 Give a name to each utterance, identifiers must be unique.
+Each entire audio file is considered a single utterance.

 Specify a speaker for each utterance.
-This is required if you are using CMVN normalization per speaker.
+This is required if you are using CMVN or VTLN normalization per speaker.

-Each wav contains several utterances, the utterance boundaries are defined by the start and stop timestamps within the wav file (given in seconds).
+Each audio file contains several utterances, the utterance boundaries are defined by the start and stop timestamps within the audio file (given in seconds).

-Combination of 3 and 4.
-Several utterances per wav, with speakers identification.
+Combination of 2 and 3.
+Several utterances per audio file, with speakers identification.

 Definition of <output-file>¶